Your Step-by-Step Travel Planning Guide

 Step 5: Practise advocating for yourself

 Advocating for yourself can feel uncomfortable at first, especially in a new country or language.
 But clear communication is one of the most powerful tools you have.
 A few simple phrases, a bit of preparation, and the confidence to speak up can make the difference between a stressful meal and a great one.
+There’s a deeper dive on this in how to build food advocacy skills and yes it includes examples you can use today.

 Want help communicating your needs clearly?
 Create a free Allergy Card in your language and destination, showing the card to the staff after you enter makes these conversations much easier.